gretchenfrage/aqueduct/PEDAGOGY.md

 - By the sender-side cancelling it.
 - By the receiver-side dropping the receiver.

-If the client closed this channel by cancelling it rather than by finishing it, this simplified protocol execution could be quite similar.
+In the above example execution, if the client closed this channel by cancelling it rather than by finishing it, this simplified protocol execution could be quite similar.
 Rather than sending a FINISH frame, the client could send a CANCEL frame.
 The main difference would be that upon the server receving this frame it would drop any of the messages it enqueued in its buffer that the server-side application hadn't yet dequeued:

 |frames client sends to server|
 |-----------------------------|